yinhangGithub/Mooc_Material/README.md

 # Mooc_Material
-This repository is built for the Mooc 2017 to provide some Mooc materials.
+This repository is built to provide some Mooc 2017 materials.